 Contest entries will consist of 25- or 55-second videos about water pollution.
-All Portland-Metro area middle and high school students are invited to participate.
+All Clackamas, Multnomah, and Washington County Oregon high school students are invited to participate.
 Public, private, charter, and home school students are eligible.
 Clark County, WA middle to high school students apply here.

-The contest is open to 6th-12th grade students in Multnomah, Washington, and Clackamas Counties.
+The contest is open to 9th-12th grade students in Multnomah, Washington, and Clackamas Counties through this application form.
 Clark County students can also apply through a different application process.

 Yes, we’ll accept two entries per student.
-Please complete a separate application for each entry.
+Please complete a separate application form for each entry.

 Please limit the use of copyright free stock footage, if you can.
 We want to see your creativity!
-Your entry should primarily consist of original footage, filmed or animated by you.
+Your entry should primarily consist of original footage, filmed or animated by you or your team.
 Review YouTube’s policies on what is acceptable as Fair Use.

-The River Starts Here campaign is committed to amplifying the voices of Black, Indigenous and People of Color (BIPOC) to promote and engage in an ongoing diversity, equity, and inclusion dialogue that will lead to meaningful change and equitable outcomes for all community members.
-Furthermore, we acknowledge that many causes of environmental degradation have disproportionately impacted BIPOC communities and that Portland-Vancouver Metro region is built on the traditional lands of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin Kalapuya, Molalla and many other tribes.
-As such, we have created a student BIPOC filmmaker category as part of this effort.
+The River Starts Here campaign is committed to amplifying the voices of Black, Indigenous and People of Color (BIPOC) to promote and engage in an ongoing diversity, equity, and inclusion dialogue that will lead to meaningful change and equitable outcomes including safe and welcoming experiences in the outdoors.
+We are committed to building a platform for shared stories, voices and lived experiences.

 Students are welcome to feature their cultural native language as voice or subtitle and to use English as the alternate.